My last post ended with this picture of my family room, which looks quite empty and ready for the built-in installation.

 ASSEMBLING THE CARCASSES

 Once the material was cut, it was time to draw the lines for the bottom shelves.
-I drew that line at the 7" mark.
-The type of baseboard you're using determines that line, and the type of door you use might also need to be taken into account.
+I drew the line at the 7" mark.
+The type of baseboard you use determines that line, and the kind of door you use also needs to be considered.

-At the end of the day, this is how they all looked.
-Ready to be secured to the studs on the wall.
+At the end of the day, this is how they all looked: ready to be secured to the wall studs.

 Here are the links to all the work done for this built-in project:

-I used the pocket hole system to put the cabinets together.
+I used the pocket hole system to assemble the cabinets.
 The pocket holes were drilled on the bottom of the shelf, and 1¼" screws were used.

 DeWalt Cordless Drill/Driver | Kreg Jig |

-1 x 4 pine was used at the top front and back; one more of those 1 x 4 pine pieces was installed at the top back of each cabinet.
+1 x 4 pine and one more piece was installed at the top back to secure the cabinet to the wall.

 THE BOXES